HR Tip of the Week

 Posted on | Hiring and onboarding

 Employers sometimes use "probationary periods" when hiring new employees or promoting employees into a new position.
-Employers use the probationary period as a time to assess whether the new hire or newly promoted employee is a good fit for the position.
-Typically, probationary periods range from 3 months to 6 months.
+The probationary period is used as a time to assess whether the new hire or newly promoted employee is a good fit for the position.
+Typically, probationary periods range from three to six months.

 Q: Are probationary periods a good idea?